spaceman-dev/GFG-Must-Do-Coding-Questions/Bit_Magic/README.md

     Output: 1
     Explanation: Binary Representation of 2 is 10,  which is not having consecutive set bits.
 So, it is sparse number.

+## 13. Party of Couples:
+    In a party of N people, each person is denoted by an integer.
+Couples are represented by the same number.
+Find out the only singe person in the party of couples.
+    Example 1:
+    Input: N = 5 arr = {1, 2, 3, 2, 1}
+    Output: 3
+    Explaination: Only the number 3 is single.